 - Keep the child as free from artificial entertainment as possible.
 Avoid cartoons and toys that are unnatural.

 - It might seem strange, but the best kinds of music for a child are classical, instrumental or vocal music that is melodious and soothing.
 It is beneficial to avoid jarring, loud and poly-rhythmic styles such as rock music.
 Sing to and with your children.

 - Feed children on wholesome foods low in fat and sugar.
 Also, reduce manufactured foods that contain refined ingredients and artificial additives.
 Children should be eating meals at regular times and only three a day.
 Snacking between meals burdens the stomach and can make children irritable and less cooperative.
-More information on this topic is found in the article series 'Healthy Body, Healthy Mind' in SnapShot.
+More information on this topic is found in the article series 'Healthy Body, Healthy Mind' in Article Library.

 - Talk to your child often about positive things even before they can speak or even understand what you are saying.
 Groups of sounds (words) go into the baby's memory, and they become familiar with them.
 When they become old enough to speak, they pick up on the words they had heard before and learn them more quickly.

 - All verbal correction should be friendly and assertive, not aggressive.